 The railroad safety section oversees the safe operations of railroads that move freight in and through Idaho and enforces state and federal regulations safeguarding the transportation of hazardous materials by rail in Idaho.
-The commission's rail safety inspectors inspect railroad crossings and rail clearances for safety and maintenance deficiencies.
-The Rail Section partners with the Federal Railroad Authority, inspecting hazardous materials containers being moved and stored in trains throughout Idaho.
+The commission's rail safety specialists inspect railroad crossings and rail clearances for safety and maintenance deficiencies.
+The Rail Section helps investigate all railroad-crossing accidents and makes recommendations for safety improvements to crossings.